matryx/nanome-docs/docs/navigating.md

 - Configuration Viewer

-By selecting the Configuration button in the Setting tab, users can view the Nanome Configuration file, which contain additional settings that cannot be controlled directly from within the app.
-The Configuratino file can be located in the same directory as the app build directory.
+By selecting the Configuration button in the Setting tab, users can view the Nanome Configuration file, which contains additional settings that cannot be controlled directly from within the app.
+The Configuration file can be located in the same directory as the app build directory.

 ![](/assets/navigating-page/Lobby-ConfigurationViewer.jpg)